MarketingPipeline/Awesome-Repo-Template/README.md

        MyUserName/My-Repo-Name

-And run the Repo Generator in Actions and make sure Replace Text is set to <code> true</code>
+And run the Repo Generator in Actions and make sure "Update all links" is set to <code> true</code>
  <br>	 <br>	 <br>	 <br>	 <br>	 <br>	 <br>	 <br>	 <br>
 </details>
  <br>